Prague River Cruise Review

 My All-Time 4 Recommended River Evening Cruises

 I make recommendations for all types of river cruises from 45 minutes during the day to specialist food cruises but these are my favourites.
-First is the “Prague Crystal Dinner Cruise” and on this one as well as great buffet food and service you are guaranteed to be on the one of the most modern boats on the river.
+First is the “Glass Roof Dinner Cruise” and on this one as well as great buffet food and service you are guaranteed to be on the one of the most modern boats on the river.
 All tables have a view but you can book specifically a window table.
 Next is my favourite and it’s called “Sweet Prague“.
 It’s an old wood panelled boat but it’s proper waiter service and an a-la-carte menu to choose from (my choice if you want great food with a view).
 The “Prague by Night 3 Hour Dinner Cruise” has been here for years and has consistently good reviews.
 The boat may change but the buffet food quality and service is great.
 Finally, one that’s been here for years, the “Jazzboat“.
 You have the option of pre-ordering food or just doing cruise-only.
 Camp out at the bar or go out on deck on a warm evening with live contemporary jazz in the air.

 Prague Glass Roof Cruise – 3 Hours (Unguided, Buffet Food Higher Standard, Modern Boat, Contemporary Music)